webex/spark-ios-sdk-example/README.md

             }
         }

-    // Recive a call
+    // Receive a call
-    if let phone = SparkContext.sharedInstance.spark?.phone {
+    if let phone = self.spark?.phone {
             // Callback when call is incoming.
             phone.onIncoming = { [weak self] call in
                 if let strongSelf = self {
-                    SparkContext.sharedInstance.call = call
+                    self.currentCall = call
                     //...
                 }
             }
     }

+    /*
-    // Answers this call.
+     Answers this call.
-    // This can only be invoked when this call is incoming and in rining status.
+     This can only be invoked when this call is incoming and in rining status.
-    // Otherwise error will occur and onError callback will be dispatched.
+     Otherwise error will occur and onError callback will be dispatched.
-    SparkContext.sharedInstance.call?.answer(option: MediaOption.audioVideo(local: self.selfView, remote: self.remoteView)) {
+     */
-        [weak self] error in
-        if let strongSelf = self {
+     self.currentCall?.answer(option: mediaOption) { [weak self] error in if let strongSelf = self {
              if error != nil {
                     //...
              }
          }
+     }

+    /*
-    // Rejects this call.
+     Rejects this call.
-    // This can only be invoked when this call is incoming and in rining status.
+     This can only be invoked when this call is incoming and in rining status.
-    // Otherwise error will occur and onError callback will be dispatched.
+     Otherwise error will occur and onError callback will be dispatched.
+    */
-    SparkContext.sharedInstance.call?.reject() { error in
+    self.currentCall?.reject() { error in
             if error != nil {
                 //...
             }